sdenier/Articles/pull_requests_and_inline_comments/pull_requests_and_inline_comments.md

 ![](figures/PR_before_update.png)

-After review, it is decided to introduce another change between lines A1 and A2, and to delete A3, so the updated pull request looks like:
+After review, it is decided to introduce another change between lines A1 and A2, and to delete A3, so the updated pull request looks like (notice how the deleted line still counts in the diff offset):

 ![](figures/PR_after_update.png)

-(Notice how the deleted line still counts in the diff offset.)

 So far so good.
-Any inline comments on line 1 would stay in place but any other on the second lines or below would be moved one line below by the new line.
-The inline comment on A3 which would be marked as outdated.
+Any inline comments on line 1 should stay in place.
+Any inline comments on the second line or below should move down by one line.
+The inline comment on A3 should be marked as outdated.

 How do we know which lines does not change, which are deleted, and which are moved in the update?
 We can compute the update diff itself, which only contains changes between the current diff (current pull request state) and the updated pull request (i.e. it contains only changes made for the update).